bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 But what if you're working on multiple things at once, and want to commit just part of the changes in your working directory?

 Often you want to control what's committed at the level of whole files.
-Git can do that either directly on a <code>git commit -a</code> command, or via the use of <code>git add</code>.
+Git can do that either directly on a `git commit -a` command, or via the use of `git add`.

 But what if you have changes within a single file, some of which are to be included and some not?
 With older systems, that's usually a pain to manage, but Git's staging metaphor makes it simple:  Only stage the changes you want to.